Fawzy-AI-Explorer/NLP-Tea/03-Deep Learning NLP (Models)/3.5-Transformers/Theory.md

 ---
 ## Attention Mechanism
 To solve the bottleneck issue, the **Attention mechanism** was introduced.
 Instead of relying on a single context vector, Attention assigns different weights to different parts of the input sequence, allowing the decoder to focus on relevant words at each step.
-- enabling the decoder to look at all encoder outputs.
+- enabling the decoder to look at all encoder outputs (Weighted).
 - Reduces the reliance on a single context vector.

 **Benefits of Attention**